Denpasar: Geography

+Denpasar is a coastal city with island and bays, islets, and peninsulas, located southern part of Bali Island, eastern part of Indian Ocean.
+The Lombok Strait separates Bali and Lombok.

 Denpasar is located at an elevation of 4 m above sea level.
-While the total area of 127.78 km2 or 2.18% of the total area of Bali Province.
+While the total area of 125.98 km2 or 2.18% of the total area of Bali Province.
 From the use of land, 2,768 hectares of land are paddy, 10,001 hectares are dry land, while the remaining land area is 9 hectares.

 Badung River divides Denpasar, after which the river empties into the Gulf of Benoa.

 Climate

-Denpasar, located just south of the equator, has a tropical monsoon climate (Köppen climate classification: Am), with hot and humid weather year-round.
-Due to this, there is little temperature change throughout the year, with temperatures averaging about 28 degrees Celsius.
-The year is divided into two seasons: wet and dry.
-The wet season lasts roughly from November to May, while the dry season lasts from June to October.
+Denpasar, located just south of the equator, has a tropical savanna climate (Köppen climate classification: Aw) and is under the influence of the Australian monsoon system.
+Daytime temperatures typically range from 20 °C to 33 °C throughout the year.
+Between December and March, the West monsoon may bring heavy rain and high humidity, though days are generally sunny, with rain falling mainly at night and clearing quickly.
+From June to September, humidity is low, and evenings can be mild.

-Demography
+Demographics

+Population

 The city's population was counted as 788,445 in 2010, up from 533,252 in the previous decade.
-The provincial website lists the December 2017 population at 897,300.
+The official estimate as of end-2024 was 670,210.

 Denpasar's population grew about 4% per year in the period from 2000 to 2010, Denpasar grew much faster from 2005 to 2010 than in the previous five years.
 The lingering effects of the 2002 Bali bombings had a major depressive effect on tourism, jobs, and immigration from other islands.
-However, if current trends continue, Denpasar is expected to easily surpass a million residents by the next census.
-There are about 4.57% more men than women in Denpasar.
-The 2015 intercensal survey (SUPAS) reported a population of 879,098 people for the city.
+If current trends had continued, Denpasar had been expected to easily surpass a million residents by the next census in 2020.
+The 2015 intercensal survey (SUPAS) claimed a population of 879,098 people for the city, but the 2020 Census demonstrated that the population had fallen to 725,314.
+There were some 7,098 more men than women in Denpasar in mid-2022.

-Approximately 63.3% of the population are Hindus (BPS 2020), while Islam is the largest minority religion (28.65%), followed by Christianity (6.45%), Buddhism (1.47%), and Confucianism (0.03%).

-Administration
+In relation to being a tourist city, then Denpasar is also supported by several areas such as Kuta and Ubud.
+This area is often referred to as Sarbagi (Denpasar, Badung and Gianyar) or Sarbagita (Denpasar Badung, Gianyar and Tabanan) or simply Denpasar metropolitan area based on Presidential Regulation No. 45 of 2011.
+The following are the populations of several of these areas: